Convergence of magnitude of finite positive definite metric spaces: Introduction

 \subsection{List of Symbols}

-Below is a summary of the notation for concepts frequently used in this article. \begin{itemize} \item $\#X$ : the cardinality of a finite set $X$ \item $|X|$ : the magnitude of a metric space $X$ \item $d_{GH}(X,X')$ : the Gromov-Hausdorff distance between two metric spaces $X$ and $X'$ \item $d_{H}(Y,Y')$ : the Hausdorff distance between two subsets $Y$ and $Y'$ of an ambient Euclidean space \item $\| y \|$ : the Euclidean norm of $y$ in a Euclidean space \item $\rho_Y$: the circumradius of a Euclidean subset $Y$ in general position \item $\mathrm{K}_Y$: the circumcenter of a Euclidean subset $Y$ in general position \end{itemize}
+Below is a summary of the notation used throughout this article. \begin{itemize} \item $\#X$ : the cardinality of a finite set $X$ \item $|X|$ : the magnitude of a metric space $X$ \item $d_{GH}(X,X')$ : the Gromov-Hausdorff distance between two metric spaces $X$ and $X'$ \item $d_{H}(Y,Y')$ : the Hausdorff distance between two subsets $Y$ and $Y'$ of an ambient space \item $\| y \|$ : the Euclidean norm of $y$ in a Euclidean space \item $\rho_Y$: the circumradius of a Euclidean subset $Y$ in general position \item $\mathrm{K}_Y$: the circumcenter of a Euclidean subset $Y$ in general position \end{itemize}